Living in a Sugar Nation: Can We Win the Battle Against a Silent Killer?

 Oct 25, 2011, 1:08 PM, Posted by Najaf Ahmad

 By Najaf Ahmad, MPH, Communications Associate, Robert Wood Johnson Foundation Human Capital Portfolio

 Walking through Barnes & Noble recently, a book on the “New Arrivals” rack stopped me in my tracks.
-By now you may know about My Sugar Obsession.
 So despite being in a rush, I was immediately drawn to Sugar Nation.

 Imagine reuniting with a father you haven’t seen in years, finding him in an unrecognizable condition—a “human body in the process of cannibalizing itself”—on death’s door with a missing limb.
 Author Jeff O’Connell begins with this moving story of how he learned that his estranged father was slowly dying from the ravages of type 2 diabetes.